Universal Logo

 Universal LogoUniversal Logo PNG

-The studio broadcasts to the entire planet, say the Universal logo.
-Films and programs released by her are loved and known in all corners of the globe.
+The studio broadcasts to the entire planet, says the Universal logo.
+Her films and programs are loved and known in all corners of the globe.
 The emblem conveys the scale, the large amount of work performed, and the team’s professionalism.

 Universal: Brand overview